Skip to ma into content

 What processes are there in chlor-alkali electrolysis?

-In both processes, the same electrochemical reaction occurs: The NaCl flows into the anode compartment of the cell, where Cl2 is deposited as chlorine gas.
-Subsequently, the solution moves into the cathode compartment, where H2 and NaOH is formed.
+In both processes, the same electrochemical reaction occurs: the NaCl flows into the anode compartment of the cell, where Cl2 is deposited as chlorine gas.
+Then the solution proceeds to the cathode compartment, where H2 and NaOH is formed.

 Diaphragm process explained:

 In the diaphragm process, a porous diaphragm (partition) is used between the anode and cathode.
-It allows ion exchange but prevents mixing of chlorine and sodium hydroxide solution.
+It allows ion exchange but prevents mixing of chlorine and the sodium hydroxide solution.
 A salt solution is used as the electrolyte, and chlorine is released at the anode, while hydrogen and sodium hydroxide are produced at the cathode.
-However, the quality of the sodium hydroxide is lower in this process compared to other methods.
+However, the quality of sodium hydroxide in this process is lower than in other methods.

 Membrane process explained: